1nst4ll/mango-news/README.md

     # npm run dev
     ```
     The backend API will typically run on `http://localhost:3000`.
-*   **Start Frontend:** Open a separate terminal, navigate to the `frontend` directory, and run:
+*   **Start Frontend (Astro):** Open a separate terminal, navigate to the `astro-frontend` directory, and run:
     ```bash
     npm run dev
     ```
-    The frontend development server will start, usually on `http://localhost:3000` (Next.js default).
+    The Astro frontend development server will start, usually on `http://localhost:4321` (Astro default).
 Open this URL in your web browser to access the news aggregator UI.

 ## How to Contribute